Lint a single file

 - Initial setup: Add configuration file and run first lint

-- Fix major issues: Address structural problems first
+to handle common problems - Fix remaining issues: Address structural problems manually

 - Customize rules: Disable rules that don't fit your style